 You will be playing with a lot of information, templates, and guidelines, so it’s critical you remain organized.

 If you feel messy physically, you’re going to feel messy mentally.
 I’ve always sworn by keeping a neat office and cleaning up my online tools.

-You shoulder have folders for everything like client projects, content guidelines, and swipe files.
+You should have folders for everything like client projects, content guidelines, and swipe files.

 No writer should ever have to scramble to find references or spend unneeded amounts of time doing filing like a secretary.

-My entire time management and productivity game is based off of his teachings and strategies.
+My entire time management and productivity game are based on his teachings and strategies.

 They work.
 And really damn good at that.